Corneal ulcer

-Corneal ulcer, also called keratitis, is an inflammatory or, more seriously, infective condition of the cornea involving disruption of its epithelial layer with involvement of the corneal stroma.
+Corneal ulcer, often resulting from keratitis is an inflammatory or, more seriously, infective condition of the cornea involving disruption of its epithelial layer with involvement of the corneal stroma.
 It is a common condition in humans particularly in the tropics and in farming.
 In developing countries, children afflicted by vitamin A deficiency are at high risk for corneal ulcer and may become blind in both eyes persisting throughout life.
 In ophthalmology, a corneal ulcer usually refers to having an infection, while the term corneal abrasion refers more to a scratch injury.

 Types

 Superficial and deep corneal ulcers

 Corneal ulcers are a common human eye disease.
 They are caused by trauma, particularly with vegetable matter, as well as chemical injury, contact lenses and infections.
 Other eye conditions can cause corneal ulcers, such as entropion, distichiasis, corneal dystrophy, and keratoconjunctivitis sicca (dry eye).

 Many micro-organisms cause infective corneal ulcer.
 Among them are bacteria (including Chlamydia trachomatis), fungi, viruses, and protozoa: